opendcs/opendcs/CONTRIBUTING.md

 The following could result in a ban, of an individual:

 - Harassing anyone participating in the project.
-- Constantly providing contributions that don't meet standards and expecting others to fix it
+- Constantly providing contributions that don't meet standards and expecting others to fix it.

 ## Getting Started

-This project is used by multiple agencies to handle gathering data from multiple sources and do complex computations prepared that data for reports.
+This project is used by multiple agencies to handle gathering data from multiple sources, do complex computations, and prepare that data for reports.
-It supports 3 different database for TimeSeries data:
+It supports 3 different databases for TimeSeries data:

-- Built-In, currently called OpenTSDB but it has nothing to do with OpenTSDB.org; we will be changing the name.
+- Built-In, currently called OpenTSDB but has nothing to do with OpenTSDB.org; we will be changing the name.
 - CWMS, the Corps Water Management System database used by the US Army Corps of Engineers
-- HDB, the hydrologic databased used by the US Bureau of Reclamation
+- HDB, the hydrologic database used by the US Bureau of Reclamation

-The built-in is course build in and available and can be loaded into PostgreSQL or Oracle, see the schema directory.
+The built-in is course built in and available and can be loaded into PostgreSQL or Oracle, see the schema directory.
-HDB is available at github.com/usbr/hdb however requires oracle and the setup is a little complex.
+HDB is available at github.com/usbr/hdb however requires Oracle and the setup is a little complex.
 CWMS is not currently available for public access.

-If you are new and contributing changes to the computation processor or DECODES systems we recommend setting up the built-in postgres database.
-Work to get you're changes to work there and we will guide you where changes are required.
+If you are new and contributing changes to the Computation Processor or DECODES systems we recommend setting up the built-in postgres database.
+Work to get your changes to work there and we will guide you where changes are required.

-Additionally the program will call LRGS uses a simple database or a config file to store information.
+Additionally, the program we call LRGS uses a simple database or a config file to store information.
 This is separate from the time series database and all forms of configuration storage should be tested by contributors.

 All that said, we don't currently have a large suite of easily automated tests.
-We are starting the process to set them up, in the mean time expect a lot of manual work.
+We are starting the process to set them up, in the meantime expect a lot of manual work.

 The current java target is java 8.
 This will change at the next major release.
 Please make sure you do not add java 9+ features at this time.